Technical Analysis: A Primer

 Another assumption behind technical analysis (and all securities analysis more broadly) is that price does not move according to a “random walk”, or according to no discernible or logical pattern.
 Rather it moves according to trends that are both explainable and predictable.

 Recognition of chart patterns and bar (or later candlestick) analysis were the most common forms of analysis, followed by regression analysis, moving averages, and price correlations.
-Today, the number of technical indicators are much more numerous.
+Today, the range of technical indicators is greater.
 Anyone with coding knowledge relevant to the software program can transform price or volume data into a particular indicator of interest.

-Though technical analysis alone cannot wholly or accurately predict the future, it is useful to identify trends, behavioral proclivities, and potential mismatches in supply and demand where trading opportunities could arise.
+Though technical analysis alone cannot wholly or accurately predict the future, it is useful to identify trends, behavioral proclivities, and potential mismatches in supply and demand to spot where trading opportunities could arise.

 There are several ways to approach technical analysis.
-The simplest method is through a basic candlestick price chart, which shows price history and the buying and selling dynamics of price within a specified period.
+The simplest method is through a basic candlestick price chart, which shows price history and the buying and selling dynamics within a specified period.

 Others may enter into trades only when certain rules uniformly apply to improve the objectivity of their trading and avoid emotional biases from impacting its effectiveness.